 You will still have to live somewhere when you retire, and whether you own or rent, there’s a policy for that.
 You should always have a policy in place to protect your home and possessions from burglary, fire, and natural disasters, especially once you retire; since it would be very difficult to replace these things without a paycheck.

 Most employers offer health coverage for their workers.
 Once those workers retire, the employer is required to continue providing this coverage for an additional 18 months.
 After that, it is your responsibility to find your own insurance.
 At age 65, Medicare becomes available to the retiree, but it won’t cover everything, so be sure to have a supplemental policy of some kind.
-Look into policies that cover long term care; in your old age you may need it, and it’s not cheap.
-Policies to cover long term care are expensive, but the younger you enroll, the less your premiums will be.
+Look into policies that cover long-term care; in your old age you may need it, and it’s not cheap.
+Policies to cover long-term care are expensive, but the younger you enroll, the less your premiums will be.

-Renter Insurance as the name suggests is meant for landlords who have rented their apartments or home etc. So, it does not matter whether you live in individual flat or duplex you need to have renter’s insurance to protect your belongings and valuable items.
+Renter Insurance as the name suggests is meant for landlords who have rented their apartments or home etc. So, it does not matter whether you live in an individual flat or duplex you need to have renter’s insurance to protect your belongings and valuable items.
 The best part of renter’s insurance is that it is available at an affordable rate; you just need to research well.
 Renters generally need this insurance to protect the house structure or land where the apartment is situated.
 It provides you protection as and when you retire.
-Thus, this insurance makes you self sufficient in your unfavorable days.
+Thus, this insurance makes you self-sufficient in your unfavorable days.

 Policies to cut back, or let go:

 Life insurance policies are very important during the working years because that money is intended to help your family make ends meet holding their standard of living if you were gone.
 If a retirement plan has been built wisely, the loss of a spouse would not leave the remaining partner without a means to pay for their everyday living expenses.
 Consider cutting back your life insurance policy to an amount that will cover your final expenses with little excess to save money in retirement.